 When should I switch to a booster seat?

 Experts suggest switching to a booster seat when your child has outgrown the maximum limits of a convertible or front-facing car seat.
-Typically, your child will switch to a booster seat at four-years-old.
+Typically, children switch to booster seats at 4 years old.
 However, if your child is smaller than most, you should consider keeping them restrained in a front-facing car seat until they have outgrown it.

 What is LATCH?

-LATCH stands for “Lower Anchors and Tethers for Children”.
-This innovative technology is an attachment system used to securely install your booster in your car.
-Using built-in straps, hooks and loops, it enables you to attach your booster to anchor hardware in your vehicle.
+LATCH stands for “Lower Anchors and Tethers for Children.”
+This innovative technology is an attachment system used to install your booster in your car.
+Using built-in straps, hooks and loops, LATCH enables you to attach your booster to anchor hardware in your vehicle.

 Not all vehicles are built the same, and while manufacturers aim to design car seats that can accommodate any car, some simply won’t fit in with your current setup.
-Fortunately, sites such as Amazon are now offering free and fast refunds on returns.
+Fortunately, many sellers on Amazon are now offering free and fast refunds on returns.
 Our Geeks suggest ordering one of the seats recommended above and giving it a test drive.